Zhefan-Xu/CERLAB-UAV-Autonomy/README.md

 ![intro](https://github.com/Zhefan-Xu/CERLAB-UAV-Autonomy/assets/55560905/23a78d4f-a7a3-4c68-b80f-c6dbf6b0f090)

 ## I. Installation Guide
-This repo has been tested on ROS Melodic with Ubuntu 18.04 and ROS Noetic with Ubuntu 20.04 and it only depends on the following ROS packages: [octomap](https://wiki.ros.org/octomap), [mavros](https://wiki.ros.org/mavros), and [vision_msgs](https://wiki.ros.org/vision_msgs).
-Please use the following commands for installation:
+This repo has been tested on ROS Melodic with Ubuntu 18.04 and ROS Noetic with Ubuntu 20.04 and it depends on the following ROS packages: [octomap](https://wiki.ros.org/octomap), [mavros](https://wiki.ros.org/mavros), and [vision_msgs](https://wiki.ros.org/vision_msgs).
+Installing this package using the following command:

 ```
 # step1: install dependencies